CargoTube/cargotube/README.md

 for publication and subscribing to topics as well as remote procedure calling.

-CargoTube implements the basic wamp protocol, specified at https://wamp-proto.org/.
+CargoTube implements the wamp protocol, specified at https://wamp-proto.org/.

 Pull Requests, Bug Reports, Comments and any other kind of feedback is welcome.